adamelliotfields/notes-archive/2017/10/22/javascript-framework-comparison.md

   * Not backed by a large organization like Facebook or Google
     - financially backed by smaller companies like stdlib and deepstreamHub
     - honestly not a huge deal but worth mentioning when comparing to React and Angular
-  * Even harder to find large-scale production applications than Angular
   * Native mobile app development (Weex) is not as mature as React (React Native) or Angular (NativeScript)
-  * Between React and Angular (and Preact/Inferno/Riot/Aurelia/Ember), do we really need another library that does the same thing?

 **Hello World**